Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

 On average, 55% of energy use in American homes goes toward heating and cooling, according to the U.S. Department of Energy.
-Coolidge's hot summer weather probably increase your energy costs spending during the warmer months.
-The average resident spends $170 a month cooling their home.
+Coolidge's hot summer weather probably mean that your energy bill is higher during the warmer months.
+The average resident spends $170 every month cooling their home.

 Top 10 Best HVAC Companies in Coolidge